-Revolutionary incentive of stock buy-back by the owner to personally award employees
+Revolutionary stock incentive by the owner to personally award employees

-It was reported that the stock buy-back carried out by President Nojima in order to award executive officers, regular employees, and others was completed in May.
+The stock buy-back carried out by President Nojima in order to award executive officers, regular employees, and others was completed in May.
 Stock awards will continue in the future.

 President Nojima is personally awarding the Company's stocks to the Company's employees.
 Stocks valued at upwards of 600 million yen (1.5544 million stocks) at stock price (386 yen) on May 14, 2019 will be awarded to directors and regular employees of the group.
-Stock grant agreements have been concluded sequentially from August.
+Stock grant agreements have been concluded sequentially from August 2019.